DaBigBlob/zoombie/README.md

 # zoombie
-> automatically joins zoom meetings directly (without opening browser and shit on posix systems)
+> automatically joins zoom meetings directly (without opening browser and shit on posix systems)\n
 > also looks better that the other shit out there

 ## dependencies